Ori-Riaru/time-machine/README.md

 # Time Machine v1.3

-Time Machine V1.3 is a utility for exploring and changing your desktop background to images of historical events.
-It is based on an [image from u/Wurstpunkt](https://www.reddit.com/r/thomastheplankengine/comments/12hnk37/in_a_dream_i_had_a_software_that_allowed_me_to/) on reddit.
+Time Machine V1.3 is a utility for changing your desktop background and exploring historical events.
+It is based on an [image create by u/Wurstpunkt](https://www.reddit.com/r/thomastheplankengine/comments/12hnk37/in_a_dream_i_had_a_software_that_allowed_me_to/) on reddit.

 ## Demo